vmware-tanzu/community-edition/docs/site/content/docs/latest/package-management.md

   customizing the package.
 * `${NS}` is the namespace the package can be located in.
 It also will determine where the `PackageInstall` Kubernetes object is placed.
-  * This does not determine which namespace(s) the software will run in.
+  * **This does not determine which namespace(s) the software will run in**.
+This is typically defined as configuration to the package.

 #### Example